TEAR’s framework for realizing our vision for reconciliation with Aboriginal and Torres Strait Islander peoples. Read more.

 The program is guided by a committee of people, mainly Indigenous, who have wisdom and experience working with Indigenous communities.
 Current members are:

-Safina is a young Indigenous artist who lives in the eastern suburbs of Melbourne.
+Safina is an Indigenous artist who lives in the eastern suburbs of Melbourne.
 Born in Auckland and raised in the highlands of Papua New Guinea, Safina's life has been full of multicultural experiences.
 She is proud of her Scottish, Asian, Aboriginal and Torres Strait Island heritage.

 Mural on a wall in Yarrabah, an Aboriginal community, about an hour’s drive south of Cairns.